tboox/tboox.github.io/_posts/xmake/2017-10-25-xmake-sublime-v1.0.3.markdown

 [xmake-sublime](https://github.com/tboox/xmake-sublime) plugin is a xmake integration in Sublime Text.

-It is deeply integrated with [xmake](https://github.com/tboox/xmake) and vscode to provide a convenient and fast cross-platform c/c++ development and building.
+It is deeply integrated with [xmake](https://github.com/tboox/xmake) and sublime text to provide a convenient and fast cross-platform c/c++ development and building.

 You need install [xmake](https://github.com/tboox/xmake) first and a project with `xmake.lua`.